rbarcode/w3-mr-robogers-neighborhood/README.md

 ## Tests

-Describe: stringToInteger();
+Describe: stringToInteger()

 Test: "It should check to see whether the string contains solely integers."
-Code: stringToInteger("hello");
+Code: stringToInt("hello");
 Expected Output: NaN

 ## Known Bugs